image-js/image-js-docs/docs/Features/Analysis/MBR.md

 sidebar_position: 20
 ---

-_Smallest axis-aligned rectangle that fully encloses a region of interest, providing a bounding box with minimal area._
+_Smallest rectangle that fully encloses a region of interest, providing a bounding box with minimal area._

 Minimum Bounding Rectangle(MBR) is the smallest rectangle which can fit the region of interest in question.
-The rectangle is aligned with the coordinate axes (horizontal and vertical), making it simpler to compute and work with in many algorithms.

 ![MBR output](./img/mbr.svg)